Meredith Duncan

 Meredith Duncan (born March 25, 1980) is an American professional golfer.

+Early life and amateur career

-Duncan was born in Shreveport, Louisiana.
+In 1980, Duncan was born in Shreveport, Louisiana.
+She attended the Louisiana State University (LSU).

 She won the Women's Western Amateur in 2000 and 2001.
 She won the 2001 North and South Women's Amateur at Pinehurst.
-She followed this up by capturing that year's U.S. Women's Amateur in a match that the USGA says "veteran observers called the greatest final in the history of the United States Golf Association championships".
+She followed this up by capturing that year's U.S. Women's Amateur in a match that the USGA says "veteran observers called the greatest final in the history of the United States Golf Association championships."
 She also played on the U.S. team at the 2002 Curtis Cup.

-Duncan graduated from Louisiana State University in 2003 with a degree in kinesiology having turned professional in 2002.
+In 2003, Duncan graduated from LSU with a degree in kinesiology.

+Professional career

-Duncan has played on the LPGA Tour and the Futures Tour.
+In 2002, while still in college, Duncan turned professional.
+She has played on the LPGA Tour and the Futures Tour.

 Duncan now works at C.E.
 Byrd High School in Shreveport.
-She serves as the head golf coach, pep squad sponsor, assistant basketball coach, physical education instructor, and kind soul.
+She serves as the head golf coach, pep squad sponsor, assistant basketball coach, and physical education instructor.